sshleifer/object_detection_kitti/README.md

+***THIS PROJECT IS NO LONGER BEING MANTAINED.
+The Official Object Detection repo now supports kitti!***

 Goal: Glue between tensorflow objection detection models and kitti-2d object detection data
 Status: probably won't work out of the box but will save you time vs googling all over